Avesthagen: Recent publications

-In 2020, Avesthagen released a pre-print of their work on the whole genome methylation and variant analysis in one Zoroastrian-Parsi non-smoking individual, collected at an interval of 12 years apart on biorXiv titled "Dynamic Methylome Modification associated with mutational signatures in ageing and etiology of disease".
-The work identified 5258 disease relevant genes differentially methylated across this individual over 12 years and 24,948 genes corresponding to 4,58,148 variants specific to ZPMetG-Hv2a-1B, indicative of variants that accrued over time providing an understanding of the ageing methylome over time through the interplay between differentially methylated genes and variants in the etiology of disease.
+In 2020, Avesthagen released a pre-print of their work on the whole genome methylation and variant analysis in one Zoroastrian-Parsi non-smoking individual, collected at an interval of 12 years apart on biorXiv titled "Dynamic Methylome Modification associated with mutational signatures in ageing and aetiology of disease".
+The work identified 5258 disease relevant genes differentially methylated across this individual over 12 years and 24,948 genes corresponding to 4,58,148 variants specific to ZPMetG-Hv2a-1B, indicative of variants that accrued over time providing an understanding of the ageing methylome over time through the interplay between differentially methylated genes and variants in the aetiology of disease.

 Avgen Pharma

 Avgen Pharma, Avesthagen's biopharmaceuticals business develops biosimilars and antibody therapeutics for oncology, auto-immune, cardiovascular–targeted biologics.
 Avgen Pharma owns 8 biosimilar molecules with patents, processes, manufacturing rights for global licensing and sales & marketing rights.
 The biosimilars listed below have completed preclinical trials and are ready to enter clinical trials for validation.